-Picknicking at Pass-a-Grille now only exists as poorly-lit black and white photos.
-The canvas was thought to have been lost in an evidence-locker shuffle somewhere along the timeline.
-A rumor persists that its tattered remains hang on a retired judge’s chalet wall in Colorado.
+Picnicking at Pass-a-Grille now exists only in poorly-lit black and white photos.
+The canvas is thought to have been lost in an evidence-locker shuffle somewhere along the timeline, although a rumor persists that its tattered remains hang on a retired judge’s chalet wall in Colorado.

 The City formed a Public Arts Committee to propose commissioning a replacement in 2016.
 “What the city is attempting to do now, is to replace that mural that was there with an image that pre-supposes that things have gotten so much better for African people in this city subsequent to then,” Yeshitela said at the time.
 “We say, ‘That’s a lie.’”
 He added that local lawmakers had “made no attempt to talk to me or any of the other surviving men.”